When is the deadline for applying through ERAS?

 achievements and represent us around the country!

 Can residents at GW qualify for Public Service Loan Forgiveness?

 As an employee of The George Washington University (which is a 501c3 organization), time spent as a resident here can count towards the Public Loan Forgiveness Program through Direct Loans.

 How do you help residents prepare for the ABIM certification exam?

-NBME In-Training Exam: Each intern and resident takes the in-training exam annually to help define areas of improvement for individuals and the program.
+NBME In-Training Exam: All of our PGY2s and PGY3s take the in-training exam to help define areas of improvement for individuals and the program.
 Results of this examination directly affect the content of our noon conferences and morning report.

-Didactics/Teaching: Once per week, morning report at GW has an exam preparation focus.
+Didactics/Teaching: Once per week, didactics at GW has an exam preparation focus.
 Topics selected are informed by in-training exam results.